 We use inverse propensity weights to remove the confounding in the data.
 Doing so has three steps.
-First, to the analyst must attach the propensity scores to the data frame, so that the predicted propensity scores are available.
+First, the analyst must attach the propensity scores to the data frame, so that the predicted propensity scores are available.
 Next, the propensity weights are calculated.
 Last, the weights are used to balance the data and remove the confounding.
 The following R code shows the step.